 If you have never worked at Mountain Camp Woodside before, this is for you!
 Counselors are responsible for the care and supervision of the campers in all aspects of the program.
-Depending on the period of the day, counselors will lead their dorm/day group, lead activities, or execute special parts of the program.
+Depending on the period of the day, counselors lead their dorm/day group, lead activities, or execute special parts of the program.
 They build positive relationships with campers and serve as role models and authority figures.

 Resident Counselor – Resident Counselors sleep overnight in the dorms and work Sunday-Saturday.
-(Only 2 girl spots left)

 (Must be a returning counselor) The Head Counselors are the primary support system for counselors and are responsible for providing supervision, guidance, structure and support as needed.
 They are the primary contact for counselors concerning issues with campers/dorms (i.e. homesickness, bullying, etc.), coworker dynamics, or personal needs.
-They generally oversee their respective sides of camp and ensure that counselors are able to excel at their jobs.
+They generally oversee their respective part of camp and ensure that counselors are able to excel at their jobs.
 Head Counselors communicate with Program Directors regarding issues with counselors and campers.